There are three basic types of materials that we are concerned with in electronics. These are conductors, semiconductors and insulators.

 Materials that have very high electrical resistivity (in the order of 1 x 1013 ohm-metres) are called insulators.

-Semiconductors are materials that have resistivity values in between those of conductors and insulators, they are neither good conductors nor good insulators.
+Semiconductors have resistivity values in between those of conductors and insulators, they are neither good conductors nor good insulators.

 Examples of conductors: